ssongman/consul/README.md

-# 4. Spring boot - configuration
+# 4. Configuration with Consul